Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Introduction

-We compute GSA using SIs \cite{Saltelli2010,Sobol2001} due to their ease of calculation and wide usage \cite{Calvo2018,Kiparissides2009,Link2018,Sumner2012}.
-SIs apportion relative contributions of the overall effect on the QoI to each parameter.
-They were originally developed to analyze parameter influence in models with scalar outputs \cite{Sobol2001} (referred to here as {\em scalar} SIs) but have recently been extended to analyze time-varying QoIs \cite{Alexanderian2020}.
-One way to compute time-varying SIs is to calculate the index at every time point \cite{Alexanderian2012,Kiparissides2009} (referred to here as {\em pointwise-in-time} Sobol' indices (PTSIs)).
-This approach is simple but neglects the time correlation structure and history of the model output.
-To solve this problem, Alexanderian et al. \cite{Alexanderian2020} proposed a method incorporating time dependence, termed {\em generalized} Sobol' indices (GSIs), that have many applications for models with time-dependent outputs.
-However, for simulations that involve significant, short-lived disturbances to the steady-state behavior within the time course of interest, integration over the entire time interval can average the effects of model parameters, diminishing features that only play a role during short time intervals.
-We illustrate this point using our VM model, where the breath hold causes a substantial yet transient model response.
-To mitigate these effects, we propose a new method referred to here as {\em limited-memory} Sobol' indices (LMSIs).
-These indices account for parameter interactions, time correlations, and a snapshot of the history of the variance by applying weights from a moving window of width $\Delta < T$ for $T$ the length of the time interval.
+We compute our GSA using SIs due to their wide usage and applicability \cite{Calvo2018,Kiparissides2009,Link2018,Sumner2012}.
+SIs apportion relative contributions of the effect on the QoI to each parameter.
+Originally developed to analyze parameter influence in models with scalar outputs \cite{Sobol2001} ({\em scalar} SIs), they have recently been extended to analyze time-varying QoIs \cite{Alexanderian2020}. {\em Pointwise-in-time} Sobol' indices (PTSIs) calculate the SI at every time point but do not account for the changes in the pointwise variance over time \cite{Alexanderian2012,Kiparissides2009}.
+To incorporate time dependence, {\em generalized} Sobol' indices (GSIs) integrate the pointwise variance over a specified time interval \cite{Alexanderian2020,Gamboa2014}.
+However, for processes that involve significant, short-lived disturbances to the steady-state behavior, integration over the entire time interval diminishes the effect of features that play a transient role.
+We illustrate this point using our VM model \cite{Randall2019_JAP}, where the breath hold causes a significant and fast model response.
+To mitigate this issue, we introduce {\em limited-memory} Sobol' indices (LMSIs) that account for parameter interactions and the time history of the variance by applying weights from a moving window.